-To prevent problems due to a significant leakage current and associated arcs on the surface of the dielectric, the insulators must be protected against corrosion effects.
+To prevent problems due to a significant leakage current and associated arcs on the surface of the dielectric, the insulators must_be protected against corrosion effects.
 A reinforced galvanising is recommended for the metal parts of the insulators.
-In tropical polluted areas, as defined above, a sacrificial pure zinc sleeve is necessary of prevent the corrosion of the pin and appropriate hardware can be added to obtain a better voltage distribution along the string during the wetting and drying periods.
+In tropical polluted areas, as defined above, a sacrificial pure zinc sleeve is necessary of prevent the corrosion of the pin and appropriate hardware can be added to obtain a better voltage distribution along the string during the wetting and drying periods to reduce the rac activity.